Skip to main content

 A Guide to Course Requirements for the Physician Assistant Track

-please note: Hunter College does not offer a Physician Assistant Program.
+Hunter College does not offer a Physician Assistant Program.

 General Information

-Per the American Academy of Physician Assistants, PAs are medical professionals who diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patient's principal healthcare provider.
+Per the American Academy of Physician Associates, PAs are medical professionals who diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patient's principal healthcare provider.
 With thousands of hours of medical training, PAs are versatile and collaborative and practice in every state and in every medical setting and specialty, improving healthcare access and quality.

 The PA profession is a social innovation that evolved to help fill health care gaps, first in primary care and today, in all medical and surgical specialties and subspecialties.
 The PA profession is continuing to have a positive impact on healthcare, growing from 103 PAs for every 1,000 physicians in the U.S. in 2015 to 156 in 2019.
 PAs work in over 69 different medical and surgical specialties and subspecialties.